openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/inferiorOlivaryComplex
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Inferior olivary complex' is a nuclear complex of neuraxis and gray matter of hindbrain.
-It is part of the olivary body.
+   :definition: Is a nuclear complex of neuraxis and gray matter of hindbrain.
+Is part of the olivary body. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002127) ('is_a' and 'relationship')]
    :description: Largest nucleus situated in the olivary body, part of the medulla oblongata.
-It is closely associated with the cerebellum, but its specific function is voluntary body movements.
+It is closely associated with the cerebellum, but its specific function is voluntary body movements. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002127)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105448
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002127#inferior-olivary-complex-1
    :name: inferior olivary complex